 - The Sydney Mint is the oldest public building in the Sydney CBD, built between 1811 and 1816.

-- The endless enchanting blue water in Sydney is a result of the deepest natural Harbour in the world which holds 504.000 megalitres of water.
+- The endless enchanting blue water is a result of the deepest natural Harbour in the world which holds 504.000 megalitres of water.

 - The Blue Mountains got their name due to the eucalyptus forests.
 Their leaves produce a eucalyptus oil mist which creates the blue fog covering the mountains.
 This site has been on the UNESCO World Heritage list since 2000.